andrtell/notes/chez/misc_chez.md

 __LOAD__

-Loading files work the same but instead of of reading from `(standard-input-port)` a file port is used.
+Loading files works similar but instead of of reading from `(standard-input-port)` a file port is used.

 The default transcoder used `UTF-8` as seen above.